trimstray/nginx-admins-handbook/doc/RULES.md

   > TLS 1.2 and TLS 1.3 are both without security issues.
 Only these versions provides modern cryptographic algorithms.
 TLS 1.3 is a new TLS version that will power a faster and more secure web for the next few years.
 What's more, TLS 1.3 comes without a ton of stuff (was removed): renegotiation, compression, and many legacy algorithms: `DSA`, `RC4`, `SHA1`, `MD5`, and `CBC` ciphers.
 TLS 1.0 and TLS 1.1 protocols will be removed from browsers at the beginning of 2020.

   > TLS 1.2 does require careful configuration to ensure obsolete cipher suites with identified vulnerabilities are not used in conjunction with it.
-TLS 1.3 removes the need to make these decisions and doesn't require any particular configuration, as all of the ciphers are secure, and by default OpenSSL only enables `GCM` and `Chacha20/Poly1305` for TLSv1.3, without enabling CCM.
+TLS 1.3 removes the need to make these decisions and doesn't require any particular configuration, as all of the ciphers are secure, and by default OpenSSL only enables `GCM` and `Chacha20/Poly1305` for TLSv1.3, without enabling `CCM`.
 TLS 1.3 version also improves TLS 1.2 security, privace and performance issues.

   > Before enabling specific protocol version, you should check which ciphers are supported by the protocol.
-So if you turn on TLS 1.2 and TLS 1.3 both remember about [the correct (and strong)](#beginner-use-only-strong-ciphers) ciphers to handle them.
+So, if you turn on TLS 1.2 and TLS 1.3 both remember about [the correct (and strong)](#beginner-use-only-strong-ciphers) ciphers to handle them.
 Otherwise, they will not be anyway works without supported ciphers (no TLS handshake will succeed).

-  > I think the best way to deploy secure configuration is: enable TLS 1.2 (is safe enough) without any `CBC` Ciphers and/or TLS 1.3 which is safer because of its handling improvement and the exclusion of everything that went obsolete since TLS 1.2 came up.
+  > I think the best way to deploy secure configuration is: enable TLS 1.2 (is safe enough) without any `CBC` ciphers and/or TLS 1.3 which is safer because of its handling improvement and the exclusion of everything that went obsolete since TLS 1.2 came up.
 So, making TLS 1.2 your "minimum protocol level" is the solid choice and an industry best practice (all of industry standards like PCI-DSS, HIPAA, NIST, strongly suggest the use of TLS 1.2 than TLS 1.1/1.0).

   > TLS 1.2 is probably insufficient for legacy client support.
-The NIST guidelines are not applicable to all use cases, and you should always analyze your user base before deciding which protocols to support or drop.
+The NIST guidelines are not applicable to all use cases, and you should always analyze your user base before deciding which protocols to support or drop (for example, by adding variables responsible for TLS versions and ciphers to the log format).

   > If you told NGINX to use TLS 1.3, it will use TLS 1.3 only where is available.
 NGINX supports TLS 1.3 since version 1.13.0 (released in April 2017), when built against OpenSSL 1.1.1 or more.